SpartanLabsXyz/spartanlabs-contracts-sui/contracts/nft_rental/README.md

 #### Core Functions:

-- `init` - Create a vault with NFT of type T for rental
+- `create_vault` - Create a vault with NFT of type T for rental

 - `lend_nft` - Lends an NFT to a vault before vault lends to rentee